 How PRGs can help you save paint and hours…

-School is back in session and fall sports are gearing up, that means it’s painting season!
-We who maintain baseball and softball fields stumble along all season painting a handful of lines at most, but it’s those who maintain football and soccer fields who are the true painting pros out there with all of the painting they need to do at this time of year.
-The professionals and colleges paint weekly for bright, vivid and stunning athletic masterpieces.
+School is rolling along and fall sports the focus, and that means it’s painting season!
+We who maintain baseball and softball fields stumble along all season painting a handful of lines at most, but it’s those who maintain football and soccer fields who are the true painting pros out there with all of the routine painting they need to do at this time of year.
+The professionals and colleges paint weekly for bright, vivid athletic masterpieces.

-Lower levels of play struggle more to get their fields painted due to tight financial budgets, lack of sufficient time to get on the fields to paint, or issues with having knowledgeable and capable people available to perform the layout and painting tasks.
+Lower levels of play struggle more to get their fields painted due to tight financial budgets, lack of sufficient time to get on the fields for painting, or issues that stem from not having knowledgeable and capable people available to perform the layout and painting tasks.

-These situations deserve the consideration of using Plant Growth Regulators (PGRs) to help paint last longer on your fields.
+These situations deserve the consideration of using Plant Growth Regulators (PGRs).
+PGRs will help paint last longer on your fields.
 When mixed at the proper rate with diluted field paint, PGRs can allow painted field lines and artwork to last anywhere from 2 to 3 weeks longer on the turf surface before repainting is needed.
-This provides many advantages including:
+This provides many advantages, such as:

-- Reduced amount of paint used in a season.
+- a reduction amount of paint used in a season.

-- Considerable savings in labor or volunteer hours needed to paint.
+- a considerable savings in labor or volunteer hours needed to paint.

 The most common PGR for this exercise is Syngenta’s Primo Maxx.
 It features 11.3% of the active ingredient Trinexapac-ethyl — now available under other generic brand names such as T-NEX 1AQ by Quali-Pro.
 By adding just 1 ounce of this PGR to each gallon of your diluted/mixed field paint, it will extend the life of your field lines and logos for 2 – 3 weeks.
 That’s a real time saver!